NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: The final tentative assessed total value for Fiscal Year 2019

-The Department of Fice calculates the assessed value by multiplying the tax lot estimated full market value by a uniform percentage for the propertys tax class.Property value is assessed as of January 5th.
+The Department of Finance calculates the assessed value by multiplying the tax lot estimated full market value by a uniform percentage for the propertys tax class.Property value is assessed as of January 5th.
 If a site is not completed by April 14th the assessed building value is 0 and the Building Class reverts to Vacant.

 ### ExemptLand